Could the Turkish economy really reach a turning point? | ExBulletin

 Analysts expect inflation to continue to rise, or at least hold, as the economy sees positive signs.
 Gross domestic product rose by as much as 12% in the first half of the year, which would be the highest in the G20.
 Foreign direct investment has increased 13 percent this year.
 And last week, TUIK said unemployment fell to 10.6%, from 13.1 the month before.

-The choice of the governor of the Central Bank seems clear: to accept the potentially falsified figures of the TUIK, or to question the integrity of the TUIK and more than likely to get the ax

 This is the biggest drop in years, which has raised suspicion.
 A miracle has happened!
-New Age columnist Evren Devrim Zelyut sarcastically asserted, wondering if Chinese manufacturing had been magically transferred to Turkey.
+Yenicag columnist Evren Devrim Zelyut said sarcastically, wondering if Chinese manufacturing had been magically transferred to Turkey.
 Others questioned TUIK’s inflation figures, which narrowed to just below central banks’ stated goal of keeping the interest rate above inflation.

 But since 2018, Mr Erdogan has replaced more than half of the TUIK board of directors and he recently predicted that inflation would drop in August.
 Some news outlets have reported that TUIK officials may have manipulated the collection of price data, and CHP vice president Veli Agbaba pointed out that the price of sunflower oil has risen by 60%. , that of chicken and margarine by half, and that of eggs by 27% over the past year.
 Most likely, real inflation is now well above 19%, economist Erik Meyersson commented on Twitter last week.